 Every time you watch one of those fly fishing videos with the cranking tunes and guys catch monster trout, what’s the first thing you say to yourself?
 “I wonder where that is?”

-Sure we’d all love to fly out to Montana, stay in a beautiful lodge and hiring a guide for a week to show us where all those beautiful fish live.
+Sure, we’d all love to fly out to Montana, stay in a beautiful lodge and hire a guide for a week to show us where all those beautiful fish live.

 But for most of us that’s a once-in-a-lifetime deal.
 The rest of the time we’re figuring it out for ourselves.
 And that’s what DIY Fly Fishing is all about.

-Most fisherman are stream flow junkies, myself included.
-To make life easier, all 9,000+ active USGS stream flow gauges have been added to DIY Fly Fishing.
+Most fisherman are stream flow junkies, especially you Steelheader’s, right?
+To make life easier, all 9,000+ active USGS stream flow gauges have been added to the DIY Fly Fishing Map.

 Just click on a stream gauge and a graph of real-time stream flow data for the past 7 days will pop-up.
 If the flows are good, you go fishing.
 If not, you find another place to fish or stay home and tie flies.